Insular art

 Then move to Kells.
 There the same Insular vocabulary becomes much denser and more theatrical, especially when letters themselves take over the page.
 Seen in that sequence, Lindisfarne is the work that shows how the system became both more exact and more ambitious before Kells pushed it toward spectacle.

-A useful final comparison is the Ardagh Chalice, where similar ornamental intelligence moves from vellum to metal.
+The Ardagh Chalice is the last comparison to make, because similar ornamental intelligence moves there from vellum to metal.
 Then try the art quiz and see whether Insular pages now stand out more clearly.

 Explore more